-The Evangel University Department of Science and Technology is dedicated to the spiritual, academic and social growth of every student.
+The Evangel University Department of Natural and Applied Sciences is dedicated to the spiritual, academic and social growth of every student.
 The department’s purpose is to provide an excellent scientific education that is thoroughly integrated with the University’s emphasis on the development of strong Christian character.
 Within this framework, students must contend with new scientific, social, ethical, and technological challenges.
 Students learn to communicate technical concepts clearly and effectively and exhibit analytical thinking and problem-solving skills.

 A Chemistry Education major may choose one of two tracks: (1) the Subject Certification track, or (2) the Unified Science Certification track.
 The Subject Certification track prepares graduates to obtain certification and teach chemistry in grades 9-12, while the Unified Science track prepares graduates to teach biology, chemistry, physics, or earth sciences in grades 9-12.
 The Unified Science Certification track is especially advantageous for graduates who plan to obtain teaching positions in small or rural school districts.

 The Chemistry Education major normally requires at least one year of coursework in high school chemistry, and for the Unified Science track, one year of high school biology.
 Students not having this background can expect to take introductory courses during their freshman year at Evangel.